kensiprell/ktorio.github.io/quickstart/quickstart/gradle.md

 ```
 {: .compact}

-## Add Ktor dependencies and configure build settings
+## Add Ktor Dependencies and Configure Build Settings
 {: #ktor-dependencies}

-Ktor artifacts are located in a specific repository on bintray.
-And its core has dependencies on the `kotlinx.coroutines` library that
-can be found on `jcenter`.
+Ktor artifacts are located in a specific repository on `bintray`.
+Its core has dependencies on the `kotlinx.coroutines` library that can be found on `jcenter`.

 You have to add both to the `repositories` block in the `build.gradle` file: